MarineRobotics/remote_controller/README.md

-SSH connect to the front-seat RPi (make sure IP address is up to date):
+SSH connect to the front-seat RPi (IP address may change depending on your setup):
 ```
 ssh pi@192.168.1.160
 ```